genexus-books/gx-super-app/iOS/SampleExternalObject/README.md

 Some things to take into consideration about this definition:

-- The name of the External Object is "MyApp".
+- The name of the External Object is "Payments".
 It's important to use the same name in the implementation.
 - The External Object provides two methods: PayWithUI and PayWithoutUI, which receive an integer (amount) and return a _string_ (payment identifier)

 # Implementation for iOS